 Have you heard about the petrol and rings scam?

 Can I set a reserve?

-When you first discuss selling your car with the auctioneer he/she will probably ask for photographs of the car along with some details of age, mileage, service history and condition.
-He/she will then work with you to estimate how much they think the car is worth.
+When you first discuss selling your car with the auctioneer, they will probably ask for photographs of the car along with some details of age, mileage, service history and condition.
+They will then work with you to estimate how much they think the car is worth.
 This will help you set the reserve price.